alyf-de/erpnext_pdf-on-submit/README.md

 Generate a PDF on submit of Quotation, Sales Order, Sales Invoice, Delivery Note or [Dunning](https://github.com/alyf-de/dunning).
 All can be turned off via `PDF on Submit Settings`.

+If "Create PDF in Background" is enabled, you can continue to work on other documents immediately, even if you submit in bulk.
+The PDFs will just appear when they are created.
+This might require a reload of the current document.

+If "Create PDF in Background" is disabled, you will see a progress bar and the system will be blocked until the PDF is created.
+This might take some time for bulk submissions.

 ![](screencast.gif)

 ### Install